sigasi/sigasi_insights/content/manual/editor.md

 To allow you to edit large HDL files Sigasi Studio contains a lightweight VHDL and SystemVerilog editor that can handle all files without problems.
-This editor does not analyze your files a type time.
+This editor does not analyze your files at type time.
 It only offers syntax highlighting and the default Eclipse editing features.
 The lightweight editors will check for errors when you save your file.